-Perched atop Burnaby Mountain, the Burnaby campus is home to a variety of wildlife including black bears, raccoons, deer, coyotes, and cougars, where sightings are not uncommon.
+Perched atop Burnaby Mountain, the Burnaby campus is home to a variety of wildlife including black bears, raccoons, deer, owls, coyotes, and cougars, where sightings are not uncommon.
 Understanding the following tips will help keep encounters positive and free from conflict.

 - If you see bears or other wildlife on campus, call Campus Security at 778.782.4500

 - Do not feed any wildlife, including bears.
 It's against the law to feed dangerous wildlife.

 - Make noise, use a bell, or go with friends when on campus trails.
 This can help to alert wildlife of your presence so they can avoid you.